Serge Gavronsky

 Serge Gavronsky (born 1932) is an American poet and translator.

 Life

 Gavronsky was born in Paris.
 He fled Nazi-occupied France in 1940.
-Gavronsky received his A.B. in European History and French in 1954 from Columbia College and an M.A. in European History in 1955 and a Ph.D in European Intellectual History in 1965 from Columbia University, and is now professor emeritus in the French department at Barnard College.
+Gavronsky received his A.B. in European History and French in 1954 from Columbia College and an M.A. in European History in 1955 and a Ph.D. in European Intellectual History in 1965 from Columbia University, and is now professor emeritus in the French department at Barnard College.
 He lives in New York City.

-Gavronsky is currently working on his sixth novel and in the process of co-translating, with François Dominique, writer, the majestic poem "A" by Louis Zukofsky.
+Gavronsky is currently working on his sixth novel and in the process of co-translating, with François Dominique, the poem "A" by Louis Zukofsky.